chidiarua/envio2dune_data_transfer/README.md

 ## Usage

-To activate the virtual environment:
+To activate the virtual environment(if not already activated):
 ```bash
 pipenv shell
 ```